- Leonard Nimoy

 - Release Date

-To be sure, the villain-less conflict of The Voyage Home explores its characters and learns to appreciate them in new ways, and accomplishes this without violence, yet retains their charm over the audience.
+To be sure, the villain-less conflict of The Voyage Home explores its characters and learns to appreciate them in new ways.
+It accomplishes this without violence, yet retains the characters’ charm over the audience.
 Developed by producer Harve Bennett and director Leonard Nimoy, the concept behind the film is a noble and rare one for a blockbuster.
 Using a sci-fi setup involving the impending destruction of Earth, the film takes a stance to protect the dwindling population of humpback whales, to address their status as an endangered species, and further emphasize the importance of ongoing efforts to protect them.
 More than any other film in the Star Trek franchise, the outcome is lighthearted, as close to pure comedy as the series would ever come.
-And despite this departure from the normal procession of alien encounters and science-fiction thrills, the film thrives on imagination and the very nature of these beloved characters.
+And despite this departure from the typical procession of alien encounters and science-fiction thrills, the film thrives on imagination and the very nature of these beloved characters.
 In that sense, it’s the truest of Star Trek features with the original cast.

 Discussions about a fourth Star Trek film began as Paramount Pictures was pleased with director Nimoy’s progress on The Search for Spock.
 They asked him to return as director of the next picture, giving him artistic license to explore whatever he envisioned.
 At this, William Shatner balked about returning for another film, during which time Nimoy, Bennett, and writer Ralph Winter conceived an idea about the young Kirk and Spock at Starfleet Academy (the root idea would eventually inspire J.J.
 Abrams’ 2009 reboot Star Trek).
 In the meantime, two things were certain about Nimoy’s proposed film: 1) Nimoy and Bennett wanted a more cheerful story next to the operatic titles that preceded it, and 2) they wanted a time-travel scenario contemporary audiences could relate to.
 They considered ideas such as a plague curable only by a pharmaceutical found in deforested rainforests, or a critique of the oil industry—but both issues were deemed too weighty for their first requirement.
 Finally, Nimoy and Bennett settled on supporting the Save the Whales campaign, started about a decade earlier.